paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-101-countering-irans-destabilizing-activities.md

 <a id="section-9412"></a>
 ## § 9412.
-Report and annual briefing on Iranian expenditures supporting foreign military and terrorist activities
+Report on Iranian expenditures supporting foreign military and terrorist activities
-**(a) Report**
+**(a) 11 So in original.
+There is no subsec. (b).
+Report**

-(1) **Report required** — Not later than 90 days after December 20, 2019, the Director of National Intelligence shall submit to the congressional intelligence committees a report, and not less frequently than once each year thereafter provide a briefing to Congress, describing Iranian expenditures in the previous calendar year on military and terrorist activities outside the country, including each of the following:
+(1) **Report required** — Not later than 90 days after December 20, 2019, the Director of National Intelligence shall submit to the congressional intelligence committees a report describing Iranian expenditures in the previous calendar year on military and terrorist activities outside the country, including each of the following:

   (A) The amount spent in such calendar year on activities by the Islamic Revolutionary Guard Corps, including activities providing support for—